 Foreign travel advice

-There is a high threat from terrorism in Kenya.
+Terrorists are very likely to try to carry out attacks in Kenya, including kidnapping.
 The main threat is from extremists linked to Al Shabaab, a militant group in Somalia opposed to the Somali government.
 Al Shabaab has issued public threats against Kenya because of its military intervention in Somalia.
 The Kenyan authorities have increased security to counter potential reprisal attacks by Al Shabaab.
+There’s some evidence of growing support for Daesh (formerly referred to as ISIL) in Kenya.

 There have been a number of attacks in Kenya in recent years, particularly in Mandera County and other areas close to the Somali border.
 Further attacks are likely.
 Methods of attack have included grenades, shootings and bombings, including car bombings.
 The FCO advise against all but essential travel to within 60 km of the Kenya-Somali border.